Do you remember your first time searching for a job? Did you succeed in getting your 'dream job' straight away? What did you learn along the way?

 When & where?

-- Online - Tuesday 11 of November from 16:00 to 18:00 hours: These sessions focus on alumni and companies that are not located in the East of the Netherlands.
-You can coach in two conversation rounds of 45 minutes.
-NOTE: If joining online for 2 full hours doesn't fit your agenda, go ahead and register for one round only.
+- Online - Tuesday April 21st, 2026 from 16:00 to 18:00 hours: These sessions focus on alumni and companies that are not located in the East of the Netherlands.
+Alumni can host one or two conversation rounds of 45 minutes.

-- In-person at the UT campus - Thursday 13 of November from 16:00 to 18:00 hours: These sessions are for alumni who want to come back to campus or alumni working at companies in the East of the Netherlands.
-This event normally happens from 16:00 to 18:00 hours.
+- In-person at the UT campus - Thursday April 23rd, 2026 from 16:00 to 18:30 hours: These sessions are for alumni who want to come back to campus or alumni working at companies in the East of the Netherlands.

 Why should you join?